 Why is this a big deal?
 Because when a child goes through a hard event at the hands of their parent or family, it hurts, but what creates lasting wounds is that they believe their Creator is the same way.
 It is hard to have hope, feel loved and secure when you have a belief that you are unlovable and unworthy even to the One who created you.

 “Jesus, what lie do I believe about Your Father’s heart toward me?”

-“Jesus, will You please show me how You feel about my mother/father/sister/brother?”
+“Father God, will You please show me a picture of how much You love me?”